InteractionDesignFoundation/handbook/development/guides/collaboration-tools.md

 ## [Downnotifier](https://downnotifier.com/)

 Sends a alert when your website is down (via SMS).
-Please add your phone number to our [premium account](https://www.downnotifier.com/list/edit?id=628289).
+**Please [add your cell phone number](https://www.downnotifier.com/list/edit?id=628289) to receive text messages in case of emergency**.

 ## Ye Olde Email